bnorton/resume/README.md

 ######September 2011 - March 2013
 > Built a Social Marketing/Search Platform on _Rails, Backbone, MySQL, Solr, Redis_.

-> Provide immediate customer/user value and use TDD/BDD.
+> Provided immediate customer/user value and use TDD/BDD.

-> I spent 50% in _Rails_, 40% of my time in _JavaScript_ and the rest in _HTML/CSS_.
+> Spent 50% in _Rails_, 40% of my time in _JavaScript_ and the rest in _HTML/CSS_.

 ####Software Engineer Intern - Salesforce.com
 ######May 2011 - September 2011
-> Built an internal Bug Tracking system.
+> Built an internal/developer Bug Tracking system.

-> I spent 70% of the time Ruby / Rails, 15% in Java and the rest in HTML/CSS.
+> I spent 70% of the time Ruby/Rails, 15% in Java and the rest in HTML/CSS.

 ###Education: